george24601/notes/java/spring/aop.md

 * Get proxy via proxyFactory

-### Async

-The @EnableAsync annotation switches on Spring’s ability to run @Async methods in a background thread pool.
-This class also customizes the used Executor.
-By default, a SimpleAsyncTaskExecutor is used.

-Because of the dynamic proxy nature:
-* it must be applied to public methods only
-* self-invocation – calling the async method from within the same class – won’t work

 @Async can also be applied to a method with return type – by wrapping the actual return in the Future

-Unlike methods annotated with @Scheduled, the methods annotated with @Async can take arguments.
-They will be invoked in the normal way by callers at runtime rather than by a scheduled task.

 ### Component

 This annotation is used on classes to indicate a Spring component.
 The @Component annotation marks the Java class as a bean or component so that the component-scanning mechanism of Spring can add it into the application context.

-### Service

-This annotation is used on a class. @Service marks a Java class that performs some service, such as executing business logic, performing calculations, and calling external APIs.
-This annotation is a specialized form of the@Component annotation intended to be used in the service layer. better meaning, more specific than component

 ### Repository
 This annotation is used on Java classes that directly access the database.
 The @Repository annotation works as a marker for any class that fulfills the role of repository or Data Access Object.